geeksterin/ReactCurriculum/Day_4_props/Day_4_props.md

 ### Number props type

-### what comes to your mind about the Number props ?
+- A Quick Exercise:

+## Make a component where you would accept a number as a prop and display it in the localhost

  I think most of you must have thought in the right direction

 Lets look at them: